zm1990s/dify-docs/en/guides/knowledge-base/connect-external-knowledge-base.md

     **Top K:** When a user sends a question, it will request the external knowledge API to obtain highly relevant content chunks.
 This parameter is used to filter text chunks with high similarity to the user's question.
 The default value is 3; the higher the value, the more text chunks with relevant similarities will be retrieval.

-    **Score Threshold:** The similarity threshold for text chunk filtering, only recalling text chunks that exceed the set score.
+    **Score Threshold:** The similarity threshold for text chunk filtering, only retrievaling text chunks that exceed the set score.
 The default value is 0.5.
-A higher value indicates a higher requirement for similarity between the text and the question, expecting fewer recalled text chunks, and the results will be relatively more precise.
+A higher value indicates a higher requirement for similarity between the text and the question, expecting fewer retrievaled text chunks, and the results will be relatively more precise.

 <figure><img src="../../../img/connect-kb-3-en.webp" alt=""><figcaption></figcaption></figure>